mkopr/p5d-task/README.md

 ## Running the Application

-Use the following `make` commands to manage the application:

 quick command to build and start project with log view:
 `make up-b && make logs`

+Important: App uses port 8000 by default.
+If port 8000 is already in use, change the port in `docker-compose.yml` file.
+Application require internet connection to work properly.

-### Available commands:
+### Available commands

+Use the following `make` commands to manage the application:
 - `make build`: Build the project.
 - `make up`: Start the project.
 - `make up-b`: Build and start the project.